Build with APIs

 * Reading and writing <code class="expression">space.vars.entities</code> for any <code class="expression">space.vars.object</code> or <code class="expression">space.vars.contact</code>

-* Retrieving <code class="expression">space.vars.object</code> schemas, field definitions, and pipeline configuration
+* Retrieving <code class="expression">space.vars.object</code> schemas, field definitions, and workflow configuration

 * Triggering <code class="expression">space.vars.automations</code> programmatically